SanderSMFISH/napari-buds/README.md

 Please follow the workflow described underneath to perform mother-bud annotation:

-1. Open images in napari and create empty label layer. **Before starting the plugin it is required that a empty label layer is created**.
+1. Open images in napari and create empty label layer.
 For multichannel images each channel should be provided seperately to napari.
 An example (jupyter) notebook (Open Test Images Napari.ipynb) for loading test data in napari is provided in the notebooks folder.
 Example dataset can be downloaded from https://zenodo.org/record/7004556#.YwM1_HZBztU.